Salsasbth/Images/README.md

 # Images

-This repository contains images that I will upload to my project
+This repository contains images that I will upload to my project.